Hugo-Wan/Nanopolysaccharide-Builder/README.md

 4. Microfibril Bundle Construction:
 Facilitates the building of microfibril bundle models.
 Currently, only cellulose is supported, with options for parallel or antiparallel arrangements of unit structures.

-(Extensible Material Support: Support for hemicellulose, and its linked with lignin and tannins, is under development.)
+(Extensible nanopolysaccharide support: Support for hemicellulose, and its linked with lignin and tannins, is under development.)

 # Requirements
 Python 3.10, Pyside, numpy PyQT5, MDAnalysis, VMD-python, psfgen, Ambertools.